ocfox/vaultix/doc/option-settings.md

 This could be either literal string or path, the previous one is more recommended.

-### hostKeys (read only)
+### hostKeys

 + type: `{ path: str, type: str }`
 + default: `config.services.openssh.hostKeys`

-+ readonly
+This **shouldn't** be manually modify unless you exactly know what you're doing.

-This shouldn't be manually modify, it keeps identical with `services.openssh.hostKeys`.
+It's identical with `services.openssh.hostKeys`.

-Host private ssh key (identity) path that used for decrypting secrets while deploying.
+Host private ssh key (identity) path that used for decrypting secrets while deploying or activating.

 format: